keishabit/python-basics/pseuodocode-routine.md

 1. Measure out all dry ingredients into separate bowls
 1. Measure all liquid ingredients and set aside
 1. Wash and prep all vegetables (chop, dice, slice as needed)
-1. Prepare proteins by trimming, seasoning, or marinating
+1. IF using protein, THEN prepare by trimming, seasoning, or marinating
 1. Organize prepped ingredients in order of use

 ## Active Cooking Process (20-45 minutes)